-A mosquito can detect a human from 20-35 metres away but nature has a way of repelling the blood thirsty insects.
+A mosquito can detect a human from 20-35 meters away but nature has a way of repelling the blood thirsty insects.

 A research paper in The Archives of Internal Medicine (June 98) listed a number of natural oils which repel mosquitoes.
 Growing some of these plants in your garden will cause no harm, but take note that it is the oils extracted from these plants which mosquitoes hate.
 Crush the leaves to release the fragrance and rub it on your ankles, or anywhere else you usually get bitten, but test on a small patch first for allergies.
 Please note that some essential oils are not suitable for children or pregnant women.

 Plant borders with the soothing scent of lavender which will not only brighten your garden, but your spirits too.